 The Kindest States for Lottery Taxes

 Then there are an additional handful of states that kindly refrain from taxing lottery winnings.
-California, New Hampshire, Pennsylvania, and Tennessee will generously let you keep your jackpot tax-free.
-That’s particularly convenient in California where the top tax rate is even worse than what you’d pay in New York City: 13.30 percent as of 2018.
+California and Delaware will generously let you keep your jackpot tax-free.
+This is particularly convenient in California where the top tax rate is even worse than what you’d pay in New York City: 13.30% as of 2020.

-That leaves us with the states with the lowest top tax rates:
+That leaves us with the states with the lowest top tax rates as of 2020:

 State Lotteries and Other Games Are Different